 - Thesis proposal approved by the supervisor

-- Submission of a thesis document describing the research
+- Submission of a thesis document describing the research and its findings

 - Satisfactory completion of the Thesis Oral Examination